Braves vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has collected 40 hits with five doubles, a triple, a home run and 14 walks.
-He has driven in 11 runs with one stolen base.
+- Arraez has six doubles, a triple, a home run, 14 walks and 12 RBI (41 total hits).
+He's also stolen one base.

-- Arraez will look for his sixth straight game with a hit in this contest.
-During his last five outings he is hitting .500 with three walks and two RBI.
+- Arraez hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .389 with two doubles, eight walks and five RBI.

 Arraez Recent Games